 \finding{ Code perplexity varies by programming language. }

 A possible factor for the differences in perplexity could be that LLaMA has been trained on more projects in some languages and then could be more confident in them.
 To check this, we investigated the effect of the language distribution in the LLaMA training data on code perplexity.
 We retrieved the primary language of the projects that we found to be in the LLaMA training data (see Section~\ref{sec:project-selection}) by querying again the GitHub GraphQL API as in Section~\ref{sec:project-preprocessing}.
-In Figure~\ref{fig:llama-language-distribution-perplexity} we visualize for each language the percentage of projects in the LLaMA training data against the median perplexity of the language.
-We do not observe any relationship between the two variables, and thus cannot make any conclusion on the effect of the language distribution in the LLaMA training data on code perplexity.
+Figure~\ref{fig:llama-language-distribution-perplexity} plots, for each language, the percentage of projects in the LLaMA training data against median code perplexity.

+JavaScript has the largest training share, but its median perplexity is only mid-range.
+Java combines high training share with low median perplexity, while Shell combines low share with higher perplexity.
+Because the sample contains only 14 languages, those contrasts can still steer an informal fit slightly downward.
+That tilt reflects leverage from a few languages rather than a robust pattern across all of them.
+We quantified the association over the $n=14$ languages, but we found no statistical significance at $\alpha=0.05$: Pearson~$r=-0.14$ ($p \approx 0.62$) and Spearman~$\rho=-0.44$ ($p \approx 0.12$).
+Taking out JavaScript and Shell as outliers did not result in statistically significant results.
+Taken together, these results do not support a systematic effect of training-language distribution on code perplexity.

-\finding{ Our data do not support the hypothesis that the language distribution in the LLaMA training data affects code perplexity. }
+\finding{ The hypothesis that the language distribution in the LLaMA training data affects code perplexity is not supported. }